jdevfullstack-tutorials/single-display-arduino-project/README.md

 display as an upgrade from the LEDs.

 The 7-segment display will either use `cathode` or `anode`.
 Make sure you got it right.
+It depends on your circuit design.

 ## The Arduino Code
 There are just two default functions in Arduino: